MLOps-practical-problems/Problem-statement-3/README.md

 - Reload and reuse the saved model for predictions.

 #### Dataset Used
-- Iris Dataset (from UCI Repository).
+- Iris Dataset (from sklearn.datasets).
 - Features include:
   - Sepal length
   - Sepal width